IBM-Cloud/techxchange-labs/docs/pfeng-1818/05-testing-connectivity-applications.md

 1.  **Copy the Private Key to the Jumpbox**:
     The jumpbox needs the private SSH key to connect to the workload server.

     First, open a **new, second terminal window** on your local machine.
+Navigate to the project directory.
 In this new terminal, you need to re-export the variables for the jumpbox IP and the private key.

     Run these commands from your local machine in the new terminal.
 Remember to replace `<YOUR-PREFIX>` with the same prefix you used before.
     ```bash